Nyandwi/algorithms/data-structures/arrays-sequence.md

 ### Dynamic Arrays

 * Dynamic array is efficient for dynamic operations such as `insert_last(x)`, `delete_last()`.
-These operations takes constant time(O(1)).
-For static arrays, they take linear time(O(n)) with respect to the length of the array.
+These operations takes `O(1)` constant time.
+For static arrays, they take `O(n)` linear time with respect to the length of the array.
 * Python list is a dynamic array.
 * The idea of dynamic array is to allocate extra or additional space when you request space for adding a new element in the array faster.
 * Inserting an element into a dynamic array is as simple as copying over the new value into the next empty slot.
 * The only issue with dynamic array is that everytime you insert an element into array, you reserve additional space which means there is a less space for other parts of the program.
 Computer memory is a finite resource.
 * High level languages like Python provides abstraction for memory management and allocation.
 Whenever you ask Python to store something, Python makes a request to the operating system behind-the-scenes for a fixed amount of memory in which to store data.
-So, for inserting element in dynamic array(list in python), Python requests extra space to the OS which can limit the available space for other running operations.
+So, for inserting element in dynamic array(list in Python), Python requests extra space to the OS which can limit the available space for other running operations.
-* The allocated space when the array is full is O(n) extra space.
+* The allocated space when the array is full is `O(n)` extra space.
 * Python list doesn't always append in constant time.
 It sometimes takes O(n) linear time.
 Only allocating the extra space in the right way can guarrantee that any sequence of n insertions only takes at most O(n) time.
 So, on `average`, insertion takes O(1) time per insertion.
 That time is called `amortized constant time` because the cost of the operation is amortized(distributed) across many applications of the operation.
 * To achieve an amortized constant running time for insertion into an array, we must allocate extra space in proportion to the size of the array being stored.
 * Allocating O(n) additional space ensures that a linear number of insertions must occur before an insertion will overflow the allocation.
 * Deleting or popping the item at the back of the array takes O(1) time too.
 Great!!
 * To delete the last item from the array, we simply decrement a stored length of the array.
-This is what Python does in essence.
+This is what Python does with `pop()` method in essence.
 * The issue with that is that if a large number of items are removed from the array or large list, the unused additional space could occupy a significant amount of wasted memory that would be useful for other operations.
 * To summarize the runtime of dynamic arrays operations:
   * All last operations(`insert_last(x)`, and `delete_last()`) takes `O(1)` constant time.